How To Overcome Apathy, Depression, And Other Mental Health Conditions

 The emotional indifference and lack of motivation associated with apathy can make it challenging to get yourself to make changes, which may keep you in a cycle of depression and cause difficulty in caring for your mental or physical health.
 To understand this phenomenon, it can be helpful to identify the cause of the apathy and treat the underlying mental health condition.
 In many cases, professional support can be valuable.

-Determining the causes and symptoms of depression
+Determining the causes and symptoms of apathy, depression, and other mental health conditions

 While apathy is not listed as a mental health condition in the Diagnostic and Statistical Manual of Mental Disorders (DSM), apathy is a symptom of several mental health conditions, including but not limited to depressive disorders, anxiety disorders, and brain disorders.
+Understanding the connection between apathy and mental health conditions can help identify appropriate treatment options.

 In some cases, apathy syndrome appears when life events — such as a significant loss in the family or a divorce — cause extreme emotional distress.
 Having apathy is a way for the mind to defend itself from that distress by suppressing complicated feelings so you can move forward and attempt to distract yourself.
 However, suppressing emotions and experiencing apathy may have physical health consequences.